ClairePalandri/ClairePalandri.github.io/_pages/home.md

 I am a postdoctoral researcher at the Harris School of Public Policy, University of Chicago.

-I received my Ph.D. from Columbia University’s program in [Sustainable Development](https://www.sipa.columbia.edu/academics/programs/phd-sustainable-development){:target="_blank"}, which cultivates an **interdisciplinary** approach — heavily grounded in **economics** — to studying socio-ecological systems.
+I received my Ph.D. from Columbia University’s program in [Sustainable Development](https://www.sipa.columbia.edu/academics/programs/phd-sustainable-development){:target="_blank"}, which cultivates an **interdisciplinary** approach — grounded in **economics** — to studying socio-ecological systems.

-My research examines the drivers of resilience in production systems, how these systems generate health and environmental risks, and how policy can mitigate these effects.
-Many applications focus on **animal agriculture**—a key sector for sustainability that renews attention to the vital, often overlooked relationship between human societies and domesticated animals.
+My research examines what makes systems resilient, how they generate health and environmental risks, and how policy can address these challenges.
+Many applications focus on **animal agriculture**—a crictical sector for sustainability that renews attention to the often-overlooked relationship between human societies and domesticated animals.